 Note: The Immigration Appeal Division Rules require that a written statement indicating how and when the appellant was provided with the record be included with the appellant's copy of the record.
-A sample statement of service can be found in Appendix E, chapter ENF 19, Appeals before the IAD of the Immigration and Refugee Board (IRB).
+A sample statement of service can be found in Appendix E, chapter ENF 19, Appeals before the Immigration Appeal Division (IAD) of the Immigration and Refugee Board (IRB).

-See also ENF 19 - Appeals before the Immigration Appeal Division (IAD) of the Immigration and Refugee board (IRB), and ENF 10 - Removals.
+See also chapter ENF 19, Appeals before the Immigration Appeal Division (IAD) of the Immigration and Refugee Board (IRB), and chapter ENF 10, Removals.

-13 Procedure: Handling persons who are detained
+13. Procedure: handling persons who are detained

-Persons who are detained must be given full reasons for their detention, be informed without delay of their right to retain and instruct counsel for the purpose of review of a detention review, and be given a reasonable opportunity to exercise that right.
+Persons who are detained must be given full reasons for their detention, be informed without delay of their right to retain and instruct counsel for the purpose of review of a detention review and be given a reasonable opportunity to exercise that right.

-A reasonable opportunity would include, for example, providing access to a telephone and telephone directory (with an interpreter, if needed), and informing individuals of the possibility of applying for such legal aid as may be available in the applicable province or territory.
+A reasonable opportunity would include, for example, providing access to a telephone and telephone directory (with an interpreter, if needed) and informing individuals of the possibility of applying for such legal aid as may be available in the applicable province or territory.